PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

-# Long-distance data link using wifi in raw mode
+# Long-distance Data-link using WiFi in Raw Mode

 This page shows how to set up a companion computer with a camera (Logitech C920 or RaspberryPi camera) such that the video stream is transferred from the UAV to a ground computer and displayed in *QGroundControl*.
-It also provide a bidirectional telemetry link (i.e. like SiK radio) and tcp/ip tunnel for drone access during flight.
+It also provide a bidirectional [telemetry](../telemetry/README.md) link and TCP/IP tunnel for drone control during flight.

 This setup uses WiFi in unconnected (broadcast) mode and software from the [WFB-ng project](https://github.com/svpcom/wfb-ng).
-If you control drone via mavlink (via joystick in QGC) then you can use WFB-ng as single link for all drone communications.
+If you manually control the drone with a Joystick from QGroundControl (which uses MAVLink) then you can use WFB-ng as single link for all drone communications (Video, MAVLink telemetry, remote control using a Joystick).

 :::note
 Before using *WFB-ng* check regulators allow this kind of WiFi use in your country.